 - TS 24.501 [25], clause 5.4.1.3 and Annex C.

 15.2.1.3 Test purpose

-1) To verify that the ME forwards the RAND and AUTN received in 5G authentication challenge data within AUTHENTICATION REQUEST message to the USIM.
+The purpose of this test is to verify that:1) the ME forwards the RAND and AUTN received in 5G authentication challenge data within AUTHENTICATION REQUEST message to the USIM.

-2) To verify that the ME sends AUTHENTICATION RESPONSE message contains the calculated RES* in response to AUTHENTICATION REQUEST message.
+2) the ME sends AUTHENTICATION RESPONSE message contains the calculated RES* in response to AUTHENTICATION REQUEST message.